Gunnar Sundgren

 Photographer.

-Gunnar Sundgren grew up in a sibling group of nine children at a small railway station between Sala and Gävle.
+Gunnar Sundgren grew up in a family of nine children at a small railway station between Sala and Gävle.

-Sundgren joined H.A.L.
-(Cathedral School) in Uppsala in 1913 and was boarded up in a school household at Maria Lindgren's bakery on Skolgatan 13.
+Sundgren started at H.A.L.
+(Katedralskolan) in Uppsala in 1913 and was housed in a school household at Maria Lindgren's bakery at Skolgatan 13.

-As a 21-year-old, Sundgren became a student of Ellen Claeson, the leading photographer in Uppsala.
-In 1928 he opened a portrait studio at Östra Ågatan 29 and became one of Uppsala's foremost photographers during the 1940s–1950s.
+At the age of 21, Sundgren was accepted as a student of Ellen Claeson, the leading photographer in Uppsala at the time.
+In 1928 he opened a portrait studio at Östra Ågatan 29 and became one of Uppsala's foremost photographers in the 1940s and 1950s.

-Gunnar Sundgren with the camera about 1969.
+Gunnar Sundgren at the camera around 1969.
 Photo: Unknown photographer / UUB.

-Gunnar Sundgren with the dog "Klumpen", standing on the Dombron in Uppsala sometime in the 1950s.
+Gunnar Sundgren with his dog Klumpen, standing on Dombron in Uppsala sometime in the 1950s.
 Photo: Unknown photographer / UUB.

-The portrait pictures were made after personality studies and Sundgren also produced significant environmental and architectural images.
-In the studio several famous people passed through, such as Hugo Alfvén, Bror Hjort, Cora Sandel, Gösta Knutsson, Axel Hägerström, The Svedberg and Bo Setterlind.
+The portraits were made after in-depth personality studies, and Sundgren also produced significant environmental and architectural images.
+Several famous people passed through the studio, such as Hugo Alfvén, Bror Hjort, Cora Sandel, Gösta Knutsson, Axel Hägerström, The Svedberg and Bo Setterlind.

-Upplandsmuseet Manages approximately 300 000 negatives from Sundgren's production.
-He appeared on radio as a strong agitator for photography as an art form.
+Upplandsmuseet holds approximately 300,000 negatives from Sundgren's production.
+He appeared on the radio as a strong agitator for photography as a separate art form.

-During the 1950s, Gunnar Sundgren held tours of the old cemetery in Uppsala.
-At his grave there is a metal sculpture "Mother and Child" by an unknown artist.
+In the 1950s, Gunnar Sundgren led guided tours of the Old Cemetery in Uppsala.
+At the gravesite there is a metal sculpture "Mother and Child" by an unknown artist.

 Gunnar Sundgren's preserved photographs are a remarkable cultural and historical treasure.